 The numbers are quite disturbing because there’s an increase of 3 million in comparison to the last year as stated by the UN.

 Even amidst the pandemic, these numbers have continued to increase 9 times in a row.

-This surge in the number of refugee is alarming since 86% of them are being hosted in developed countries and it is difficult to host such a large mass after a certain time because of increased competition for resources.
+This surge in the number of refugees is alarming since 86% of them are being hosted in developed countries and it is difficult to host such a large mass after a certain time because of increased competition for resources.

-The refugee crisis is leading to the migrant crisis which refers to the intense difficulty or dangerous situation in the receiving state/country due to the movements of large groups of immigrants (displaced people, refugee or asylum seeker) fleeing from the conditions (natural or man-made) which negatively affected their situation.
+The refugee crisis is leading to the migrant crisis which refers to the intense difficulty or dangerous situation in the receiving state/country due to the movements of large groups of immigrants (displaced people, refugee or asylum seekers) fleeing from the conditions (natural or man-made) which negatively affected their situation.

 More than two-thirds are approximately 68% of all refugees displaced abroad came from just five countries viz Myanmar, South Sudan, Syrian Arab Republic, Venezuela and Afghanistan excluding Palestine refugees according to the UNHCR Global Trends 2020.

 Syrians are considered to be the biggest population of refugees today followed by Venezuelans and Palestinians.